bahmanshironi/FenwickTree/README.md

 # FenwickTree
-A new method of range update and range query using fenwick tree While traversing the tree, it utilizes the distance of the current node to the starting node to calculate sums or update values.
+A new method of range update and range query using fenwick tree

 I wrote the code for these a few years ago when I had less knowledge about C++, but i plan to go over them again and maybe fix some mistakes.
 The struct in MD_fenwick_tree allow you to make a fenwick tree with any number of dimentions still supporting range update and range query.